The Biggest Little Railway in the World: Project management

 The project took months of planning.
 It was described as an operation of fiendish complexity.
 Calls were made for the 56 volunteers determined to be needed for the project.
 There were planning meetings at the start of each day.
 Some disagreements occurred but were overcome by a spirit of gusto and camaraderie.

 Team

 Engineers Claire Barratt and Hadrian Spooner who had worked on engineering projects such as Scrapheap Challenge and Salvage Squad also acted as part of the credited professional team.

 A team of 56 volunteers constructed and operated the line with help from local volunteers.

 Community involvement

 The local community also assisted the enterprise at various points including the Inverness and District Model Railway Club provisioning a model station and castle for the train's arrival.

 Related projects

-The Invergarry and Fort Augustus Railway, opened by the Victorians in 1903 and closed in 1946, had connected to the main line at Spean Bridge.
+The Invergarry and Fort Augustus Railway, opened in 1903 and closed in 1946, had connected to the main line at Spean Bridge.
 It was speculated the ultimate aim was the same as the BLR's, to reach Inverness though the attempt was abandoned.
 In 2009 James May attempted to beat the longest OO Gauge record.